Audio Network Protocols for Conference Rooms: AVB or Dante?

 - Compatibility: Dante-enabled devices from different manufacturers can seamlessly communicate, making it versatile for diverse setups.

-- Ease of Expansion: Many products are built compatible with Dante, while expansion cards are available for others.
+- Ease of Expansion: Many products are compatible with Dante, while expansion cards are available for others.

 AVB (Audio Video Bridging)